ichim/LeafletForBlazor-NuGet/RealTimeMap Geometric.Points Appearance/README.md

 # Appearance render

-Configuring the "appearance render" of the StreamPoint collection from the map.
+Configuring the "appearance render" of the **StreamPoint** collection from the map.

-Configuring StreamPoint Appearance example code:
+Configuring **StreamPoint** appearance example code:

         if (realTimeMap != null)
         {